 It is not a grants program.
 Costs of operating the local programs are the responsibility of the individual towns and neighborhoods.
 Grants are given to the National Main Street Center of the National Trust for Historic Preservation.
 This group provides the consulting required to develop local Florida Main Street programs.

 The Main Street approach advocates improvements in four areas to create a positive, distinctive image for downtown:

 The Main Street approach also advocates a return to community self-reliance and emphasizes the downtown's traditional assets: personal service, local ownership, unique architecture, and sense of community.

 The Main street program is helping preserve Florida history.

 The result for you is a group of almost 50 Florida towns and neighborhoods that are fun places to visit or live.

 These communities have become favorite Florida attractions.
 Most Florida Main Street downtowns have fine small restaurants, coffee shops, gift shops, antique stores and art galleries.
 All Main Street towns are pedestrian friendly.

 Just park your car and enjoy.

-The contents of this website have been incorporated into a digital book available at Amazon.com.
+The contents of this website have been incorporated into a series of books available at Amazon.com as either Kindle or soft cover.
 More detailed information is presented on the towns in the Florida Main Street Program along with much more.